metabase/metabase/docs/users-guide/03-basic-exploration.md

 #### Exploring collections

 Collections in Metabase are a lot like folders.
 They're where all your team's dashboards and charts are kept.
-To explore a collection, just click on one in the **Our analytics** section of the home page, or click on `Browse all items` to see all collections.
+To explore a collection, just click on one in the **Our analytics** section of the home page, or click on `Browse all items` to see everything.

 ![A collection](./images/collection-detail.png)